We often hold our muscles tense when we are stressed or anxious.

 First: Decide if you are going UP or DOWN.

 The progressive tense-hold-relax sequence moves up or down through the body.
 Sometimes you may want to move from lower extremities (toes, feet) up to the face.
 Sometimes PMR starts at the head and moves down.
 It doesn’t really matter, but you should follow the one direction that you start with.

-The short version: For very young children, like in this example, you will do a shortened version in which you tense whole muscle groups instead of individual body parts, and hold only for a short time.
+For very young children you will do a shortened version in which you tense whole muscle groups instead of individual body parts, and hold only for a short time.